Faroese independence movement: Status of autonomy

 In the status quo, the Faroe Islands is an autonomous area of the Kingdom of Denmark, sharing this distinction with Greenland.
-In response to growing calls for autonomy, the Home Rule Act of the Faroe Islands was passed on March 23, 1948, cementing the latter's status as a self-governing country within The Unity of the Realm.
+In response to growing calls for autonomy, the Home Rule Act of the Faroe Islands was passed on March 23, 1948, cementing the latter's status as a self-governing country within Kingdom of Denmark.
 The Act has also allowed the vast majority of domestic affairs to be ceded to the Faroese government, with the Danish government only responsible for military defence, police, justice, currency and foreign affairs.
 The Faroe Islands are not part of the European Union.
 The Faroe Islands also have their own national football team and are a full member of FIFA and UEFA.

 Political solutions

-Organizations
+Organisations

 Schematic depiction of the political party spectrum in the Faroe Islands.